henki-robotics/robotics_essentials_ros2/1-ros_2_introduction/README.md

 #### Changing the Fixed Frame

 1. Try to visualize odometry data by adding a subscription to "/odom" topic.
-No data will be visible, since we are by default tracking the "base_link" frame.
+No data will be visible, since we are by default tracking the "base_footprint" frame.

-1. Change the "Fixed Frame" from "Global Options" to "odom", to use odometry as the coordinate frame instead of the robot base_link frame.
+1. Change the "Fixed Frame" from "Global Options" to "odom", to use odometry as the coordinate frame instead of the robot base_footprint frame.

     <img src="images/rviz_fixed_frame.png" alt="RViz Fixed Frame" width="400">